JRC1995/Dynamic-Memory-Network-Plus/README.md

 I trained the model in a weakly supervised fashion.
 That is, the model won't be told which supporting facts are relevant for inductive reasoning in order to derive an answer.

+The network seems to be starting to overfit around the 30th epoch.
+The validation cost starts to increase, while the traaining cost keeps on decreasing.

 The published classification error of QA task 16 (basic induction) of bAbi Dataset of the DMN+ model (as given here: https://arxiv.org/pdf/1603.01417.pdf - page 7) is 45.3.

 Why error so high on basic induction?